-In connection with the Annual Report of Skillful Craftsman Education Technology Limited (the "Company") on Form 20-F for the year ended March 31, 2023 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Dawei Chen, Chief Financial Officer of the Company, certify, pursuant to 18 U.S.C.
+In connection with the Annual Report of Skillful Craftsman Education Technology Limited (the "Company") on Form 20-F for the year ended March 31, 2023 as filed with the Securities and Exchange Commission on August 15, 2023, as amended by Amendment No. 1 thereto (the "Report"), I, Dawei Chen, Chief Financial Officer of the Company, certify, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that to my knowledge: